Free Shipping On Orders Over $100

 Southern Living Plants

 A collection of shrubs, trees, and perennials selected by plant experts to thrive in the heat of the South.
 Find traditional varieties like camellias mixed with new landscape favorites like agapanthus.
-These varieties have been bread to tackle landscape challenges specific to the region.
+These varieties have been bred to tackle landscape challenges specific to the region.

 Southern Living Plant Collection